bmitchinson/v2.mitchinson.dev/README.md

 All files on the [master branch](https://github.com/bmitchinson/BenMitchinson.com) are used as source files for Hexo to be able to build my website.
 The build is then deployed on the [gh-pages branch](https://github.com/bmitchinson/BenMitchinson.com/tree/gh-pages).

-[My fork of tranquilpeak]() is used as the theme of the blog in a submodule located under `themes/`.
+[My fork of tranquilpeak](https://github.com/bmitchinson/hexo-theme-tranquilpeak) is used as the theme of the blog in a separate repo located under `themes/bmitchinson_tranquilpeak`.

 ### Running the site locally
 This is very easy to do, and a great way to learn hexo and it's common theme structure.
 More details in a writeup on the site soon.